OfficeDev/office-js-docs-pr/docs/reference/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 ##### Read mode

 The `cc` property returns an array that contains an `EmailAddressDetails` object for each recipient listed on the **Cc** line of the message.
+By default, the collection is limited to a maximum of 100 members.
 However, on Windows and Mac, you can get 500 members maximum.

 ```js
 console.log(JSON.stringify(Office.context.mailbox.item.cc));